rhowel33/rhowel33.github.io/index.md

 pursuit of projects centered around machine learning and computational applications that have a positive impact on the world.
-I thrive on problem-solving, relishing the challenge of fixing anything that's broken – be it mechanical systems or lines of code.
+I thrive on problem-solving, relishing the challenge of fixing anything that's broken – be it mechanical systems or code.
 I host my own server for media, back-ups and intense coding programs.

 ## Projects